Amnesia

 These two types are not mutually exclusive; both can also occur simultaneously.

+In addition to retrograde and anterograde amnesia, other recognized forms include transient global amnesia, a temporary loss of memory that comes on suddenly; dissociative amnesia, which is linked to emotional stress and involves inability to recall personal experiences; childhood amnesia, referring to early life memory loss that is common across individuals; and post-traumatic amnesia, which can follow a head injury and involves confusion and memory impairment for events around the time of the trauma.

 Case studies also show that amnesia is typically associated with damage to the medial temporal lobe.
 In addition, specific areas of the hippocampus (the CA1 region) are involved with memory.
 Research has also shown that when areas of the diencephalon are damaged, amnesia can occur.
 Recent studies have shown a correlation between deficiency of RbAp48 protein and memory loss.
 Scientists were able to find that mice with damaged memory have a lower level of RbAp48 protein compared to normal, healthy mice.
 In people with amnesia, the ability to recall immediate information is still retained, and they may still be able to form new memories.
 However, a severe reduction in the ability to learn new material and retrieve old information can be observed.
 People can learn new procedural knowledge.
 In addition, priming (both perceptual and conceptual) can assist amnesiacs in the learning of fresh non-declarative knowledge.
 Individuals with amnesia also retain substantial intellectual, linguistic, and social skills despite profound impairments in the ability to recall specific information encountered in prior learning episodes.

 The term is from Ancient Greek 'forgetfulness'; from ἀ- (a-) 'without' and μνήσις (mnesis) 'memory'.